NEU-DSG/tapas-xq/README.md

 First, you'll need a copy of the TAPAS-xq XAR file.
 The [latest stable TAPAS-xq package](https://github.com/NEU-DSG/tapas-xq/releases/latest) can be found in the GitHub repository.

-Alternatively, you can clone the repository, and run the Ant build file to [generate the XAR file locally](#generating-a-xar-package).
+Alternatively, you can create a XAR file on your own computer.
+To do that, clone this repository and run the Ant build file to generate the XAR file.
+(See the [XAR generation section](#generating-a-xar-package) below for instructions.)

 #### Installing the XAR file

 In your browser, navigate to eXist's Dashboard at [localhost:8080/exist/apps/dashboard/index.html](http://localhost:8080/exist/apps/dashboard/index.html).

 Log in as the "admin" user.
-Once you've done so, a sidebar will appear on the left.
+(If you're on a fresh installation, the default password is an empty field.)
+Once you've logged in, a sidebar will appear on the left.

 Select "Package Manager" from the sidebar, then click the "Upload" button.
 A file upload window will appear where you can select the TAPAS-xq XAR file.
 Click "Open" to upload the package and install it.

-The Package Manager will display an animation as it processes the package.
-When it has finished, TAPAS-xq will appear as an application in your list of installed packages.
+The Package Manager will display an loading bar animation as it processes the package.
+When installation is complete, the list of installed applications will reload, and TAPAS-xq will appear in it.

-#### Configure eXist-to-Rails communication
+#### Configuring eXist-to-Rails communication

 TAPAS-xq uses `tapas_rails`'s View Packages API to decide which view packages should be installed from GitHub.
 You may need to change "environment.xml" to match the URL for Rails.
 When you install TAPAS-xq for the first time, it will place a copy of the configuration file in the "/db" collection.